Located just under the parietal lobe and above the temporal lobe, the occipital lobe is the smallest of the four lobes of the brain.

 Where Is The Occipital Lobe Located And What Does It Do?

-Of the four major lobes of the brain, the occipital lobe is the smallest — but in our daily lives, we perhaps relay on it the most.
+Of the four major lobes of the brain, the occipital lobe is the smallest — but in our daily lives, we perhaps rely on it the most.

 The occipital lobe was so named for its position at (you guessed it!) the back of the head.
 That is probably where the phrase “I have eyes at the back of my head” comes from.